- Download our Moving to the USA Guide (PDF)

-Hard work is a respected virtue in the USA and expats should expect a rigorous schedule that is often more than 40 hours a week.
-There's less vacation time than what's given in Europe with only two weeks annual leave in many positions.
-Business etiquette in the USA is similar to Europe, and it can be expected that the environment will be a bit more relaxed on the West Coast as opposed to the East Coast.
+Hard work is a respected virtue in the US and expats should expect a rigorous schedule that is often more than 40 hours a week.
+There's less holiday time than what's given in Europe with only two weeks' annual leave in many positions.
+Business etiquette in the US is similar to Europe, and it can be expected that the environment will be a bit more relaxed on the West Coast as opposed to the East Coast.

 An Immigrant Visa will be needed by expats who wish to reside and work in the USA.

 Job market in the USA

 The American economy is comprised of many different industries that are largely driven by regional location.
-East Coast cities, such as New York and Boston, are strong financial players, the Midwest heartland lays claim to sectors relating to agriculture and natural resources, and West Coast metropolises such as Los Angeles and Seattle are famous for technology and entertainment development.
+East Coast cities, such as New York and Boston, are strong financial players, while the Midwest heartland lays claim to sectors relating to agriculture and natural resources, and West Coast metropolises such as Los Angeles, San Francisco and Seattle are famous for technology and entertainment development.

 Production and manufacturing contracts are increasingly being outsourced to smaller economies overseas, and Americans are becoming more focused on service jobs.
 Demand for low-wage service jobs, such as agricultural work and domestic help, have been fulfilled by a wave of Mexican immigration which has caused friction and made immigration a hot political topic.

 Finding a job in the USA

-Expats on the hunt for work can consult online job portals and the local classifieds, or enlist the help of an agency.
+Expats on the hunt for work can consult online job portals, social networks such as LinkedIn and local classifieds, or enlist the help of an agency.
 Companies may also advertise vacancies on their own websites.
-If already in the country, local newspapers may also be useful, and it's always a good idea to ask around the neighbourhood and find out if anyone knows of an opening.
+If already in the country, expats may find local newspapers useful, and it's always a good idea to ask around the neighbourhood and find out if anyone knows of an opening.